This post is a step-by-step guide describing the common installation tasks for Oracle Analytics Cloud (OAC) Remote Data Gateway (RDG).

 Unpack the ZIP file contents to the /Application folder.

-Installing Remote Data Gateway on Linux requires a GUI.
+Remote Data Gateway may be installed on Linux with or without a GUI.
+This post focuses on the GUI and uses X11.
 If the host does not have one, consider installing the X11 system.
 Pointers can be found in Preparing Linux for Oracle Remote Data Gateway.

 Start the X11 server on your client machine e.g. XQuartz on Mac or XMing on Windows

-Return to the SSH session and type the status command.
-Make a note of the HTTP Port and the URL for use in configuring RDG
+Use the status command and make a note of the HTTP Port and the URL for use in configuring RDG

 This post described the common installation tasks for Oracle Analytics Cloud (OAC) Remote Data Gateway (RDG).